All Episodes

 They now are going to change the focus to Alito.

-The New York Times says later this week a major multimillion dollar advertising campaign will begin to try to discredit Supreme Court nominee Samuel Alito, and they are not going to focus on abortion.
+The New York Times says later this week, a major multi-million dollar advertising campaign will begin to try to discredit Supreme Court nominee Samuel Alito, and they are not going to focus on abortion.

 That's been the central point of the strategy from the left in the beginning on Alito.

-He's going to overturn Roe vs.
+He's going to overturn Roe versus Wade.

-Wade, he's going to threaten a woman's right to choose and so on.
+He's going to threaten a woman's right to choose and so on.

 They are going to try to move on to other issues with regard to Alito.